More than Mentoring

 Mutual mentoring’ distinguishes itself from the traditional model of ‘top-down mentoring’, and from ‘reverse mentoring’.
 In the Mutual Mentoring scheme, everyone is a mentor (and everyone is a mentee).

 To support the career development of staff from underrepresented groups, senior leaders share their professional experience and ideas, supporting their Lived Experience Mentor and passing on learnings.
 Senior Leadership Mentors are expected to act as sponsors for their mentor, enabling access to useful networks and support.

 Lived Experience Mentors help senior leaders to develop self-confidence and knowledge of their chosen area of EDI.
 The primary purpose of Mutual Mentoring is to aid personal and professional development for both partners.

 By creating open and honest discussion, we hope that both partners will bring their learning to work, resulting in more staff progressing within their careers, and feeling enabled to do so.

 The first cohort of Mutual Mentoring launched in December, and the next will be paired in March.

 To register your interest in the Scheme, e-mail Scheme Coordinator, Nicole Robinson at firstname.lastname@example.org

 Other mentoring schemes for King's staff

-King's takes part in B-MEntor – a London-wide mentoring scheme for academic and research staff from Black and Minority Ethnic (BME) backgrounds.
+King's takes part in B-MEntor – a London-wide mentoring scheme for staff from Black and Minority Ethnic (BME) backgrounds.
 There are two schemes: one for academic/research staff, and one for Professional Services staff.